Mathematics in Ancient India: Evolution of Decimal Notation and Arithmetic

 2. The arithmetical and algebraic.

 Among the other ancient civilizations, it is in India that we witness a strong emphasis on both these streams of mathematics.
-Other ancient civilizations like the Babylonians and the Egyptians had elaborated much more upon the computational tradition.
 A. Seidenberg, an eminent algebraist and historian of mathematics traced the origin of sophisticated mathematics to the Rig Vedic rituals.

 The oldest treatise known in mathematics in existence are the “Sulba Sutras” of Baudhayana.
 Apastamba and Katyayana form part of the literature of the Sutra period in the later Vedic age.
 The “Sulba Sutras” are supposed to have been composed around 800 BC.
 (Recent researches suggest earlier dates).
 Though, the knowledge of mathematics recorded in these “Sutras”(aphorisms) are much more ancient; The “Sulba Sutras” authors themselves proclaimed that they are merely reiterating facts already known to the composers of the Brahmanas and Samhitas of the early Vedic age.